Step-by-Step Guide: Is My BAM File Sorted?

 Samtools is one of the most popular tools for handling BAM files.
 In recent versions, the command samtools stats provides an easy way to check if a BAM file is sorted.

-• If the output is is sorted: 1, it means the BAM file is sorted by genomic coordinates.
+is sorted: 1, it means the BAM file is sorted by genomic coordinates. - If the output is

-• If the output is is sorted: 0, the BAM file is not sorted.
+is sorted: 0, the BAM file is not sorted.

 Example: